Some Asian govts tighten airport controls on bird flu fears

 Still, the current spate of cases has sparked reminders of the impact on travel from SARS, or severe acute respiratory syndrome, which killed 774 people, mostly in China and Hong Kong in 2003.

-Many companies across Asia that have operations in China, including India's Tech Mahindra Ltd (TEML.NS), said they were evaluating the situation but had not yet placed any restrictions on employees there.
+Many companies across Asia that have operations in China, including India's Tech Mahindra Ltd, said they were evaluating the situation but had not yet placed any restrictions on employees there.

 POULTRY IMPORTS BANNED